 Are there any debts that can’t be written off in a Consumer Proposal?

-There are a very few debts that would survive filing a Consumer Proposal in Canada, these include: court awards for damages connected with bodily harm or sexual assault, child or spousal support arrears, court fines, debt incurred through fraud or misrepresentation, and student loans if it has been less than seven years since you were a student before filing the Consumer Proposal.
+There are a very few debts that would survive filing a Consumer Proposal in Canada, these include: court awards for damages connected with bodily harm or sexual assault, child or spousal support arrears, court fines, debt incurred through fraud or misrepresentation, and government student loans if it has been less than seven years since you were a student before filing the Consumer Proposal.
+(Although if it has been over five years you may make a court application requesting government student loans also be wiped out under a hardship provision.)

 Would filing a Consumer Proposal affect my mortgage?